Maharta/meal-db/Readme.md

-# Movie-db
+# Meal-db

-A movie website app i created with movie-db api, in order to complete a Dicoding class submission.
+A food website app i created with meal-db api, in order to complete a Dicoding class submission.

 ## Installation